Twilio’s New Research on AI Usage

 In short, while businesses are rapidly embracing the technology, “work needs to be done to lift consumer confidence in AI-powered CX," according to Katrina Wong, VP of marketing at Twilio Segment.

-Twilio conducted this survey from March 8 to March 24, interviewing adult consumers who had made an online purchase in the past six months.
+Twilio Segment conducted this survey from March 8 to March 24, interviewing adult consumers who had made an online purchase in the past six months.
 Respondents also included decision-makers at consumer-facing companies which provide goods and/or services online.
 Respondents were from multiple countries, including the following: Australia, Brazil, Colombia, France, Germany, Italy, Japan, Mexico, Singapore, Spain, United States, and the United Kingdom.

 Data Quality: No AI Without Data

 Wong also focused on the idea that “AI and other personalization tools are only as effective as the underlying data they use.”
-In fact, Twilio found that 31% of businesses say that poor data quality impedes optimal AI implementation.
+In fact, Twilio Segment found that 31% of businesses say that poor data quality impedes optimal AI implementation.

 The percentage of companies that report difficulties getting accurate data is increasing.
 Wong added, “To improve AI results and personalization overall, companies need to invest in data quality, leveraging effective, real-time data management tools and continuing to increase their use of first-party data.”